Education – Curriculum and Instruction

 Because of Dallas Baptist University’s quest for meaningful assessment of graduate candidates, a defense of degree is required in all College of Education Graduate Programs.
 The defense of degree is a capstone collection of signature assessments and artifacts with reflections that demonstrate a candidate’s personal growth, development, and acquisition of knowledge, skills, and dispositions.

 Degree-seeking students in the College of Education will be expected to present their Defense of Degree to the Educator Preparation Board for assessment as evidence of program success during their final semester.
 Candidates are to follow the Defense of Degree guidelines provided by the College of Education.
+This course is taken for credit only and does not affect the student’s GPA (CR/NC).

 Offered: Fall, Spring, Summer.